The Latest: Obama, Longoria join vaccine social media chat

 More than 600,000 people are in quarantine.

 The majority of the cases have been discovered in Taipei, the capital, and neighboring New Taipei city.
-Taiwan, which reported an average of 200 to 300 cases in the last week, has recorded a total of 3,139 confirmed cases.
+Taiwan has reported an average of 200 to 300 cases in the last week alone, and has recorded a total of 3,139 confirmed cases.

 Credit: Mark Lennihan